PracticalAstronomyCrew/knowledgebase/docs/source/pm/p3-variable-stars.rst

     * Observation Time

-        * You will be observing a FULL night.
+        * You will be observing a HALF night.
+You will share your data with another team observing the other half of the night.

     * Target Selection